Gadrawingz/brython-calculator/README.md

 # brython-calculator

-This calculator program shows how I developed an application that runs in the browser using the Python programming language.
+This calculator app is developed with intention of playing with Brython app, and It is capable of running in the browser using the Python programming language.

 >This is not actually Python. it is Brython.